Rural Policing and Hare Coursing

 I very much agree with my hon.
 Friend.
 The deployment of technologies that may have been advanced for other purposes can easily be used for exactly the sort of incident my hon.
 Friend suggests.

 I want to draw the attention of the House, if I may, to the excellent work undertaken by the Dorset constabulary in this area under the leadership of Martyn Underhill, our police and crime commissioner, and the chief constable.
 After discussions with me as a Member of Parliament, we now have a dedicated rural team—and not in name only.
 The team has the right vehicles—4x4s and Polarises—telephones, equipment and so on.
 It is doing a fantastic job.
 It was my pleasure, if that is the word, to join them on a night operation ranging from 8 o’clock in the evening to two o’clock in the morning, where a collaboration of three police forces—officers from Dorset, Wiltshire and Hampshire—came together with local farmers and gamekeepers.
 I was obviously the “heavy” man brought in for intimidation.
-We drove around the countryside using intelligence and telephones to identify where people might be, and disrupting activity as it was about to unfold: the interception and interruption of illegal activity taking place in our countryside.
+We drove around the countryside using intelligence and telephones to identify where people might be and disrupting activity as it was about to unfold: the interception and interruption of illegal activity taking place in our countryside.

 A number of hon.
 Friends mentioned intimidation.
 My hon.
 Friend the Member for Salisbury provided statistics on the number of people brought to court and the rather lenient slap-on-the-wrist fines.
 If someone is prepared to wager £10,000 on one greyhound getting a hare, a fine of £276 is but a drop in the ocean.
 I wonder, as I often do in these circumstances, whether our local magistrates feel intimidated, given the reputation of a lot of people involved in hare coursing knowing no bounds to the retribution they wish to see.
 I hope our magistrates are made of strong and robust stuff, but that might not necessarily always be the case.

 I again congratulate Dorset constabulary on its work.
 I echo entirely the point made by my hon.
 Friend the Member for Salisbury that the funding requirement is, as so often in our rural areas, very bespoke.
 If one talked to councillors in Manchester, Bristol or Birmingham about rural crime on farms as a result of hare coursing, they would probably scratch their heads and look very bemused, but it causes a great loss of income, great degradation of the countryside, a vast amount of cruelty and a huge amount of illegality.
-These niche issues that need to be policed with robustness, intelligence and co-ordination do need to find, in our rural policing and its funding formula, must identify how best to marry funds with the very clear demands elucidated by my hon.
+These niche issues that need to be policed with robustness, intelligence and co-ordination do need to find, in our rural policing and its funding formula, an identification of how best to marry funds with the very clear demands elucidated by my hon.
 Friend in what has been an excellent debate.

 I thank my hon.
 Friend the Member for Salisbury (John Glen) for securing the debate, and I thank all Members for their contributions to it.
 The number of Members present, as well as the number who have spoken, illustrates the importance of this issue to rural communities throughout the country.